-Let’s talk about how to repurpose a cast iron table base and create a beautiful vintage-inspired piece for a very affordable price.
-Cast iron is the perfect choice whether you need a table for indoor use, or outdoor use.
+Let’s talk about how to repurpose a cast iron dining table base and create a beautiful vintage-inspired piece for a very affordable price.
+Cast iron is the perfect choice whether you need a table for indoor use or outdoor use.
 In fact, they can alternate between a dining table or breakfast table out on your porch!

 A few months ago I was perusing Facebook Marketplace and noticed this listing selling these old bistro tables.
 However, the original tabletop left much to be desired with a very typical early ’90s retro faux marble look.

 The tops also had square bases which were not any more attractive to me.
 For some reason, I prefer a round table top if they’re for smaller spaces like end tables.
 And since I already have my main dining table, I was actually thinking of these for two other possibilities.

 In all honesty, after closer inspection, the top was solid wood and in good condition (really excellent condition).
 But had a piece of fake marble glued on top of it.
 And since I had zero desire to try to figure that out I decided to ditch them.